-FSL is a distributed learning algorithm with mutually untrusting clients.
-Hence, a \emph{poisoning adversary} may own or compromise some of FSL clients, called \emph{malicious clients}, and mount a \emph{targeted} or \emph{untargeted} poisoning attack.
-In our work, we consider the untargeted attacks as they are more severe than targeted attacks and can cause denial-of-service for all collaborating clients~\citep{shejwalkar2021back} and show that FSL is secure against such poisoning attacks by design.
+\Name{} is a distributed learning algorithm with mutually untrusting clients.
+Hence, a \emph{poisoning adversary} may own or compromise some of \Name{} clients, called \emph{malicious clients}, and mount a \emph{targeted} or \emph{untargeted} poisoning attack.
+In our work, we consider the untargeted attacks as they are more severe than targeted attacks and can cause denial-of-service for all collaborating clients~\cite{shejwalkar2021back}, and show that \Name{} is secure against such poisoning attacks by design.

-\paragraphb{Intuition on FSL's robustness:} Existing FL algorithms, including robust FL algorithms, are shown to be vulnerable to targeted and untargeted poisoning attacks~\citep{shejwalkar2021back} where malicious clients corrupt the global model by sharing malicious model updates.
-One of the key reasons behind the susceptibility of existing algorithms is that their model updates can have arbitrary values.
-For instance, to manipulate vanilla FedAvg, malicious clients send very large updates~\citep{blanchard2017machine}, and to manipulate Multi-krum and Trimmed-mean, \citep{fang2020local,shejwalkar2021manipulating} propose to perturb a benign update in a specific malicious direction.
-On the other hand, in FSL, clients must send a permutation of indices $\in [1, n_{\ell}]$ for each layer.
-Hence, FSL significantly reduces the space of the possible malicious updates that an adversary can craft.
-Majority voting in FSL further reduces the chances of successful attack.
-Intuitively, this makes FSL design robust to poisoning attacks.
+\paragraphb{Intuition on \Name{}'s robustness:} Existing FL algorithms, including robust FL algorithms, are shown to be vulnerable to targeted and untargeted poisoning attacks~\cite{shejwalkar2021back} where malicious clients corrupt the global model by sharing malicious model updates.

+One of the key reasons behind the susceptibility of existing algorithms is that their model updates can have a large continuous space of values.
+For instance, to manipulate vanilla FedAvg, malicious clients send very large updates~\cite{blanchard2017machine}, and to manipulate Multi-krum and Trimmed-mean, \cite{fang2020local,shejwalkar2021manipulating} propose to perturb a benign update in a specific malicious direction.
+On the other hand, in \Name{}, clients must send a permutation of indices $\in [1, n_{\ell}]$ for each layer.
+Hence, \Name{} significantly reduces the space of the possible malicious updates that an adversary can craft.
+Majority voting in \Name{} further reduces the chances of successful attack.
+Intuitively, this makes \Name{} design robust to poisoning attacks.
 Below, we make this intuition more concrete.